 Almond Flour Madeleines

-I've adapted this recipe from the one in my cookbook Alternative Baker.
+I've adapted this recipe from the one in my debut cookbook Alternative Baker.
 That recipe uses tangerine zest and juice to make them pop with flavor, as well as almond and millet flours, which both pair nicely with citrus.

-I wanted to share a more classic GF madeleine recipe here on TBG, so I tweaked the flours to complement the flavors of brown butter and vanilla, keeping the almond flour, and using earthier oat flour in place of millet.
+I wanted to share a more classic gluten-free madeleine recipe here on TBG, so I tweaked the flours to complement the flavors of brown butter and vanilla, keeping the almond flour, and using earthier oat flour in place of millet.

 I've streamlined the method to make these almond flour madeleines quicker and easier to get in and out of the oven and into your face, no dough chilling required now.
 And as a bonus, the new version bakes up with little humps, the hallmark of "good madeleines" by French standards.